-North Carolina native son Roy Williams enters his 10th season as the head coach of the Tar Heels and 25th as a college head coach.
-Williams, a member of the Naismith Basketball Hall of Fame and College Basketball Hall of Fame, has led Carolina to national championships in 2005 and 2009, another Final Four in 2008, Elite Eights in 2007, 2011 and 2012, five NCAA Tournament No. 1 seeds, seven Associated Press Top 10 final rankings, six ACC regular-season titles, two ACC Tournament crowns, five 30-win seasons and developed 13 first-round NBA Draft picks.
+Williams enters his 11th season as the head coach of the Tar Heels and 26th as a college head coach.
+A member of the Naismith Basketball and College Basketball Halls of Fame, Williams has led Carolina to national championships in 2005 and 2009, another Final Four in 2008, Elite Eights in 2007, 2011 and 2012, five NCAA Tournament No. 1 seeds, seven Associated Press Top 10 final rankings, six ACC regular-season titles, two ACC Tournament crowns, five 30-win seasons and developed 14 first-round NBA Draft picks.

-ESPN, Sports Illustrated, Sporting News and Fox Sports named him the Coach of the Decade for 2000-2009.
-Williams led Kansas and Carolina to 33 NCAA Tournament wins in the 2000s, eight more than any other coach.
+ESPN, Sports Illustrated, Sporting News and Fox Sports named him the Coach of the Decade for 2000-2009 as he led Kansas and Carolina to 33 NCAA Tournament wins in that span, eight more than any other coach.

-On April 6, 2009, the Tar Heels beat Michigan State to capture UNC’s fifth NCAA Tournament title.
-In 2005, Carolina beat top-ranked Illinois to win Williams’ first national title.
-He is one of 13 coaches to win multiple national championships, joining an illustrious list that includes only two other ACC coaches – Dean Smith and Mike Krzyzewski.
+In 2009, the Tar Heels beat Michigan State to capture UNC's fifth NCAA Tournament title.
+Four years earlier, in just his second season back at his alma mater, Carolina beat top-ranked Illinois to win UNC's third national title.
+Williams is one of 14 coaches to win multiple national championships, an illustrious group that includes only two other ACC coaches - Dean Smith and Mike Krzyzewski.

 The Sporting News surveyed a panel of 50 former ACC standout players in 2010 asking them which current ACC coach they would want to play for other than their alma mater's - Williams received 19 votes.
 No other coach received more than 8.5 votes.